TheBojda/myethmeta/libraries/js/README.md

 # JavaScript library for MyEthMeta

-Simple, zero dependency library for accessing metadata.
+Simple, zero dependency library for accessing metadata that is attached to your Ethereum address.
+For more info, visit https://myethmeta.org/

 ## Installation